puppetlabs/puppetlabs-concat/README.md

 You can also find a tutorial and walkthrough of using Litmus and the PDK on [YouTube](https://www.youtube.com/watch?v=FYfR7ZEGHoE).

 If you run into an issue with this module, or if you would like to request a feature, please [file a ticket](https://tickets.puppetlabs.com/browse/MODULES/).
-Every Monday the Puppet IA Content Team has [office hours](https://puppet.com/community/office-hours) in the [Puppet Community Slack](http://slack.puppet.com/), alternating between an EMEA friendly time (1300 UTC) and an Americas friendly time (0900 Pacific, 1700 UTC).
+Every Tuesday the Content and Tooling Team has [office hours](https://puppet.com/community/office-hours) in the [Puppet Community Slack](http://slack.puppet.com/), where you can ask questions about this and any other supported modules.
+This session usually runs at, approximately, 15:00 (BST), for about an hour.

 If you have problems getting this module up and running, please [contact Support](http://puppetlabs.com/services/customer-support).